Jman-Github/Universal-ReVanced-Manager/README.md

 - 💉 **Third Party Patch Support**: Import any third party patch bundle of your choice (such as inotia00's or anddea's which the official ReVanced Manager doesn't support)
 - 🛠️ **Additional Customization**: Apply a display name of your choice to any of your imported patch bundles
-- 🙂**Quality Of Life**: A button to deselect all patches in selection menu
+- 🙂**Quality Of Life**: A button to deselect all patches in selection menu And more..

 ## 🔽 Download

 You can download the most recent version of ReVanced Manager from [GitHub releases](https://github.com/Jman-Github/universal-revanced-manager/releases/latest).

+## 📋 Patch Bundles

+To import patch bundles into Universal ReVanced Manager, use my [ReVanced Patch Bundles](https://github.com/Jman-Github/ReVanced-Patch-Bundles) repository.
+It includes a detailed [catalog](https://github.com/Jman-Github/ReVanced-Patch-Bundles/blob/bundles/patch-bundles/PATCH-LIST-CATALOG.md) of all patches across 20+ tracked bundles, as well as [bundle URLs](https://github.com/Jman-Github/ReVanced-Patch-Bundles#-patch-bundles-urls) you can paste directly into Universal ReVanced Manager to import them.
+Keep in mind that only the patch bundles labeled "API v4" can be imported into the manager.
+Bundles without this label cannot be imported into the app.

 ## ⚖️ License